AnalyzerREST/python-tradingview-ta/README.md

 # Example output: {"RECOMMENDATION": "BUY", "BUY": 8, "NEUTRAL": 6, "SELL": 3}
 ```

-Tip: Use https://tvdb.brianthe.dev/ if you don't know what symbol, screener, and exchange to use.
+Tip: Use https://tvdb.analyzer.rest/ if you don't know what symbol, screener, and exchange to use.

 ## Documentation
  [Read The Docs](https://python-tradingview-ta.readthedocs.io)

 ## Issue
  If you found a bug or have a question, please open an issue.
+Email will not be replied.

 ## Warning
  Trading is a risky activity, especially when done using an automated program.
 Never trade automatically without your supervision using results provided by tradingview-ta.
 Any monetary losses are not my fault.

 ## Contributing
  Pull requests (docs, bug fix, features) are welcomed!
 Any pull request (documentation, bug fix, features, etc) are welcomed.
-Please follow the [guidelines](https://github.com/brian-the-dev/python-tradingview-ta/blob/main/CONTRIBUTING.md) and the [code of conduct](https://github.com/brian-the-dev/python-tradingview-ta/blob/main/CODE_OF_CONDUCT.md).
+Please follow the [guidelines](https://github.com/analyzerrest/python-tradingview-ta/blob/main/CONTRIBUTING.md) and the [code of conduct](https://github.com/analyzerrest/python-tradingview-ta/blob/main/CODE_OF_CONDUCT.md).

 ## License
  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: